 - Pour into a bowl, sprinkle some chopped parsley over, and then as the final flourish – drizzle a little Truffle Oil over, then sit down and congratulate yourself on this really excellent soup you’ve just made!

-- I started this recipe off with a litre of Stock (I use Vegetable Bouillon stock) and I felt it was a little too much, so I’ve changed the recipe to 750mls – see what you think yourself.
+- I started this recipe off with a litre of Stock (I use Vegetable Bouillon stock) and I felt it was too much, so I changed the recipe to 750mls but sometimes it needs 1 litre, so I’ve changed it back to 1 Litre – plus a bit more sometimes – I think it depends on the weather! – see what you think yourself.

 - I used Rooster potatoes, which cook really quickly in any event, but Maris Pipers would do very nicely too.